What’s Defect Classification in AQL Inspection?

 Experiencing corrosion before shipping can be an accelerated degradation or product failure sign.
 Rust should be considered to be a very serious issue, especially when you are importing water pipes or gas.

-Classification of Defects in Inspection Checklist
+Defect Classification in Inspection Checklist

-Quality control expert is in a position of suggesting the right tolerance for defects that are known for your item.
+A quality control expert is in a position of suggesting the right tolerance for defects that are known for your item.
 However, it is up to the buyer to indicate their tolerance for every quality defect type.

 In most cases, the importers will always have all their defect classification and tolerance listed in a quality control document.
 The inspection checklist will comprise of information such as the onsite testing procedures, packaging requirements, and right inspection equipment.
 The document will also comprise an extensive list of known and popular quality defects together with the type of product.